 Underwater Welding Process

 In 1932 Russian metallurgist (Konstantin Khrenov) invented underwater welding.
-Underwater welding is also called hyperbaric welding.
-It is the process of welding at high pressure in underwater.
+It is the process of welding at high pressure underwater.

 When it is used in a dry environment called “hyperbaric welding“.
 And in the wet environment called “underwater welding“.

-Dry welding is used in the preference of welding under wet water when the high-quality weld is required.
+Dry welding is used in the preference of welding underwater when a high-quality weld is required.
 Due to the increased control in the situations which can be done through the use of before and after weld heat treatment.

 There are two methods of underwater welding 1.
 Wet welding, and 2.
 Dry welding.